 For more information please contact your PwC Deals team, Andrew Parker or Rob Silverwood.

 All entities should continue to consider borrowing covenants or other obligations before using these extended deadlines.
-The reporting deadlines in ASIC Corporations (Wholly-owned Companies) Instrument 2016/785 will also be extended by one month for balance dates to 7 July 2020.
+The reporting deadlines in ASIC Corporations (Wholly-owned Companies) Instrument 2016/785 have also been extended by one month for balance dates to 7 January 2021.

 See table below for what this means for your reporting deadlines: